ibexa/documentation-developer/docs/administration/content_organization/content_types.md

 ![Content types](admin_panel_content_types.png "Content types")

-For example, a new content type called *Article* can have fields such as title, author, body, image, etc.
+For example, a new content type called *Article* can have fields such as title, author, body, or image.
-Based on this content type, you can create any number of content items. content types are organized into groups.
+Based on this content type, you can create any number of content items.
+Content types are organized into groups.

 ![Content type groups](admin_panel_content_type_groups.png "Content type groups")